 After a while, you realize some people might be made for more, but not everyone can be.
-To cope yourself to this fact is the first step in coming to terms with life.
-Because. . . what exactly is stopping you again?
+To cope with this fact is the first step in coming to terms with life.
+Because… what exactly is stopping you again?
 Mediocrity has something reassuring about it and if one can be content with little, one will always live a good life.

 Yes, I mostly sat around in front of the television with Ätz, and when he wasn’t home, which often happened, I sat alone in front of the magic box.
 The weed made the TV bearable and the TV made doing nothing bearable.
 At 10 pm I went to bed, pumped full of advertising slogans and sitcom tragedies.
 My spirit dies, I often thought, while forcing myself asleep.
 Today even in front of the TV.
 I thought about it again.

 “I’m going to bed”, I said to Ätz.
 He nodded, took the joint out of the ashtray and lit it up.
 I closed the door behind me and threw myself on his bed.
 I fell asleep almost immediately.
 It was a dreamless sleep too.